 This is very important, especially if your dog is going to be left alone for a long time or you have a really naughty dog.
 Chewing can help them deal with stress and anxiety, it may also help with teething too.
 The most important thing is that they don’t chew your stuff (especially the new shoes you just bought).
 I recommend buying some different types of chew toys so that they are stimulated and occupied with the different textures and smells.
 Make sure you get a few so that while one is being used another one is waiting to be used.
 A Kong Bone is a great option as they are very durable.

-- Tiny bristles raise on the bone during chewing, like a mini toothbrush to help keep teeth clean and prevent tartar build up
+- GREAT FOR DENTAL HYGIENE - tiny bristles raise on the bone during chewing like a mini toothbrush to help keep teeth clean and prevent tartar build up

 Toys for indoors